JakeSiewJK64/clickdown-cli/readme.md

       --search <SEARCH>        if provided, filters tasks by search query [default: ""] --assignee <ASSIGNEE>    if provided, filters tasks by asignee currently filtering by only 1 assignee supported [default: ""]
-      --thread-id <THREAD_ID>  if provided, gets comments for a thread [default: ""] -h, --help                   Print help
+      --thread-id <THREAD_ID>  if provided, gets comments for a thread [default: ""] --alias <ALIAS>          if provided, saves request to given name [default: ""] --list-alias             if provided true, prints all saved aliases --run <RUN>              if provided, executes a stored alias, does nothing if no matches found [default: ""] --alias-id <ALIAS_ID>    [default: ""]
+  -h, --help                   Print help
   -V, --version                Print version